 MyTherapist offers online therapy that can be used to explore gender nonconformity and tackle issues that may be difficult to explore with a local therapy clinic or practice.

 If you are currently experiencing gender dysphoria or are a gender-nonconforming individual in need of some guidance and intervention, MyTherapist may be available to help.
 With the help of highly qualified professionals and consistent therapeutic intervention, people experiencing issues related to gender nonconformity may be able to avoid common co-morbidities and experience a long and healthy life without the standard pitfalls associated with gender nonconformity.
-MyTherapist is also discreet – adults can meet virtually with their online counselor from any location with a secure internet connection.
+MyTherapist is also discreet – adults can meet virtually with their online counselor from any location with a stable internet connection.

 Takeaway